chgibb/PHATDocs/docs/docs/stableChangeLog.md

 * Fixed desync in alignment progress and QC report generation in new windows
 * Allow importing of SAM files produced externally
 * Allow linking imported SAM files to inputted reference sequences for visualizations
+* Prototype process manager available from the "View" menu in all windows
+* Startup and RAM improvements